Welcome to the SSQQ

 is

-but it is also very handy for adults who
+young minds over the Holidays.
+It is also handy for adults who

 note the